Concealer is a makeup essential for anyone, whether you’re just starting or have been wearing makeup for years.

 For blemishes, you’ll want to choose one that matches your skin tone or is a little bit darker.

-Be careful not to choose a very dark shade as it might cause your concealer to look orange.
+Be careful not to choose a dark shade, as it might cause your concealer to look orange.

 How To Apply Concealer For Beginners